VBernasconi/digital_musicology/milestone3.md

 #### 1. Features evolution
 ##### 1.1 Global changes
 <img src="images/yearly_features_change/root.png" alt="drawing" width="900"/>
+We can see a dominance of the C and G roots throughout the studied time range.
+However, C seems to slowly decreases in the early 90s, in favor of the C#.
+Others dominant roots that seem to grow over the years and compete with the two firsts in the late 70s and early 80 are D and A. The use of other roots is rather constant, with a slight increase in the use of F# in the mid 90s, whereas D# seems to vanish a bit from common usage at that same time.
 <img src="images/yearly_features_change/time_signature.png" alt="drawing" width="900"/>
+In term of time signature, there is a great leading use of 4 times during the studied period, which even seems expand at the expense of the other types of time signatures.
+Hence, the 1 time signature seems to vanish, as well as the 5 times.
+The 3 times, which was still benefiting from a better share of percentages in the early years studied, namely around the 60s, slowly decreases and seems to reach its lower peak around the mid 80s.
 <img src="images/yearly_features_change/mode.png" alt="drawing" width="900"/>
+Throughout the studied period, we can see a leading majority in the use of major modes.
+However, the use of minor modes slowly increases over the years and benefits from a better share of percentage of use at the end of the given time range, going from less than 20% of use in 1959 to almost 40% in 1995.
 <img src="images/yearly_features_change/loudness.png" alt="drawing" width="900"/>
 <img src="images/drifts/loudness.png" alt="drawing" width="900"/>